The Berkovich realization for rigid analytic motives: Compatibility with the tilting equivalence

 \section{Compatibility with the tilting equivalence}

-Suppose now that $K$ is a perfectoid field of characteristic $0$ and $\Q\subset\Lambda$.
-Under such hypothesis, we can define a perfect non-archimedean complete field $K^\flat$ (the tilt of $K$) and construct a "motivic tilting equivalence" (see \cite{vezz-fw}):
+Suppose now that $K$ is a perfectoid field of characteristic $0$ (that is, a complete valued field of mixed characteristic $(0,p)$ endowed with a non-discrete valuation, such that Frobenius is surjective on $\mcO_K/p$ see \cite[Definition 3.1]{scholze}) and $\Q\subset\Lambda$.
+Under such hypotheses, we can define a perfect complete valued field $K^\flat$ of positive characteristic (the tilt of $K$) and construct a "motivic tilting equivalence" (see \cite{vezz-fw}):

+which is a obtained by ``descending'' Scholze's tilting equivalence between perfectoid spaces over $K$ and $K^\flat$ (see \cite[Proposition 6.17]{scholze}).